Captain Frank King Leslie, Royal Fusiliers (1885-1915)

 In the 1911 UK Census, he is recorded as “overseas military”, and in 1912 he was stationed at Totley camp, near Sheffield, Yorkshire.

-A letter from Frank to his sister from the troop ship “SS Alaunia”, then somewhere in the Mediterranean Sea.
+A letter home to his sister from Frank on board the troop ship “SS Alaunia”, then somewhere in the Mediterranean Sea.

 The Commonwealth War Graves Commission records his death (KIA) on 25th April 1915, while serving as Captain with the Royal Fusiliers “X” Company, 2nd Battalion (www.cwgc.org/find-war-dead/casualty/690321/LESLIE/FRANK KING).
 He was recorded as killed on “X” Beach at Cape Helles.